Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Nose

-When shaken, it opens with airy notes of chamomile and pear.
+When shaken, it opens with light notes of chamomile and pear

-Develops subtle candied notes (apricot compote and vanilla).
-Full-bodied, smooth, and remarkably balanced, with a long, fresh finish.
+It unfolds with subtle notes of candied fruit (apricot compote and vanilla).
+Full-bodied, smooth, and remarkably balanced, it finishes with a long, fresh aftertaste.

 Serve